Shōtōkai

 Shotokai (松濤會, Shōtōkai) is the organisation formed originally in 1930 by master Gichin Funakoshi to teach and spread the art of karate-Do.
-The organization still exists and promotes a style of karate that adheres to Funakoshi's teachings, in particular the notion that competition is contrary to the essence of karate.
 Nowadays, the name also designates a formal practice method.

 Origins

 Shotokai is not an official style of karate.
 Shotokai is the name of the association launched by Gichin Funakoshi originally in 1930.
 The original name was Dai Nihon Karate-do Kenkyukai.
 The association is known in Japan as Dai Nihon Karate-do Shotokai since 1936.
 Shotokan is the name of its Honbu Dojo (main practicing hall).
 Gichin Funakoshi's karate style is also known as Shotokan ryu.

 After Master Funakoshi died 26 April 1957 in Tokyo, according to the wishes of Master Funakoshi's oldest son, Giei, the Shotokai (seniors were Genshin Hironishi and Shigeru Egami) was to conduct the funeral.
 The JKA / Kyokai led by Masatoshi Nakayama protested that they should be the ones to conduct the funeral.
 No agreement could be reached and JKA / Kyokai boycotted the funeral.
 This created a rift in Shotokan which continues to the present.

 The name derives from Shoto, the pen name which Funakoshi used to sign his poems, literally translated as "pine leaves".
 Kai means "group" or 'method'; therefore, Shotokai is translated as "Shoto's group" or "Shoto's method."
 Shotokai's most prominent masters are Gichin Funakoshi with his top students Giko (Yoshitaka) Funakoshi, Genshin (Motonobu) Hironishi, Tadao Okuyama and Shigeru Egami.

 At Funakoshi's death in 1957, his students split into several factions: on one side was a group known as Nihon Karate Kyokai (Japan Karate Association, JKA) and on another side the Shotokai Association.
 One of the largest issues between them was the question of whether competitions were to be introduced or not.